The Procuress (Vermeer)

-The woman in black, the leering coupler, "in a nun's costume", could be the eponymous procuress, while the man to her right, "wearing a black beret and a doublet with slashed sleeves", has been identified as a self portrait of the artist.
-There is a resemblance with the painter in Vermeer's The Art of Painting.
-Vermeer is in the painting as a musician, in the employ of the madam.
+The woman in black, the leering coupler, "in a nun's costume", could be the eponymous procuress, while the man to her right, "wearing a black beret and a doublet with slashed sleeves", has been identified as a self portrait of the artist; there is a resemblance with the painter in Vermeer's The Art of Painting.

 It seems Vermeer was influenced by earlier works on the same subject by Gerard ter Borch, and The Procuress (c.
 1622) by Dirck van Baburen, which was owned by Vermeer's mother-in-law Maria Thins and hung in her home.
 Some critics thought the painting is atypical of Vermeer's style and expression, because it lacks the typical light.
 Pieter Swillens wrote in 1950 that—if the work was by Vermeer at all—it showed the artist "seeking and groping" to find a suitable mode of expression.
 Eduard Trautscholdt wrote 10 years before that "The temperament of the 24-year-old Vermeer fully emerges for the first time".

-The three-dimensional jug on the oriental rug is a piece of Westerwald Pottery.
+The jug on the oriental rug is a piece of Westerwald Pottery.
 The kelim thrown over a bannister, probably produced in Uşak, covers a third of the painting and shows medallions and leaves.
 The instrument is probably a cittern.
 The dark coat with five buttons was added by Vermeer in a later stage.
 The man in the red jacket, a soldier, is fondling the young woman's breast and dropping a coin into her outstretched hand.

-According to Benjamin Binstock this "dark and gloomy" painting could be understood as a psychological portrait of his adopted family and does not represent a didactic message.
-In his rather fictional book Binstock explains Vermeer used his family as models; the procuress could be Vermeer's wife Catherina and the lewd soldier her brother Willem.
+According to Benjamin Binstock, this "dark and gloomy" painting could be understood as a psychological portrait of his adopted family and does not represent a didactic message.
+Binstock says Vermeer used his family as models; the procuress could be Vermeer's wife Catherina and the lewd soldier her brother Willem.